 Fyxer will automatically apply this rule to new incoming emails.

-Custom rules are powerful - here are the best ways to use them without creating clutter.
+Custom rules are powerful.
+Here are some of the best ways to use them.

 Reduce inbox noise